-Across the street from the Bumpers Center, the University of Arkansas Rice Research and Extension Center released Aroma 17, an aromatic Thai-style jasmine rice, last year.
-This variety has a fluffy texture, a popcorn scent when it cooks, and the ability to flourish in Arkansas, which isn’t well suited to many Thai jasmine varieties.
+Across the street from the Bumpers Center, the University of Arkansas Rice Research and Extension Center released Aroma 17, an aromatic, Thai-style jasmine rice, last year.
+This variety has a fluffy texture, a popcorn scent when it cooks, and the ability to flourish in Arkansas, which is not well-suited to many Thai jasmine varieties.

 One of the biggest challenges with niche markets for rice farmers like the Ralstons is that the infrastructure in Arkansas is arranged for commodity farming.
 Large-scale mills in the state move millions of bushels by the trainload, and they can’t stop production to clean a mill for a small batch of specialty rice.